ikraamg/Calculator/README.md

 ### Prerequisites

-A browser of your choice, preferrably Chrome
+A browser of your choice, preferably Chrome

 ### Setup